 For most of us, a secure job is one of the most important pillars in our life.
 It is a mainstay to financial security.
 Our employment laws are written with a general understanding that employers proceed with utmost caution when they fire an employee.
 While your employer can fire you for whatever reason they deem fit, the reason cannot be discriminatory.
 Disability is one such area of discrimination.
 Unfortunately, individuals fired while ill and receiving Short Term Disability or Long Term Disability benefits seek our help more often than people realize.

 If your employer fires you while you are receiving disability benefits, the law allows them to reduce their termination obligation in two ways.
 First, the law prevents double dipping.
 Your employer is not obliged to pay you for the termination and continue to fund your disability benefits.
 Secondly, following a termination, the law requires employees to actively look for employment to reduce the employer’s liability.
-This is know as the employee’s duty to mitigate.
+This is known as the employee’s duty to mitigate.
 Job junting may be the last thing a individual, fired while ill, is capable of doing.
 Yet, a surprising number of employers will jump at the opportunity and take advantage of mitigation failure to reduce their termination obligations.

 Fortunately, exceptions exist to the rules, as illustrated in the following cases.